HIV/AIDS in Brazil: Drug patents

 Brazil argued that the law only applied to cases where the patent holder abuses their economic power, a loophole specifically allowed by the TRIPS agreement.
 Advocates of intellectual property rights (IPR) worldwide condemned the actions of the Brazilian government.
 For example, Slavi Pachovski, a member of the Institute for Trade, Standards and Sustainable Development, argues:

 If this trend proceeds, it will be a global pandemic of AIDS that will grow uncontrollable because the Brazilian move will destroy the whole legal order that is the basis for developing new drugs and continuing research.

 The pharmaceutical companies were not just afraid of the immediate loss of the Brazilian market, but with the larger implications of other developing countries following Brazil's example.
 Large developing countries, like India, with large industrial capacities and evolving intellectual property regimes are the true elephant in the room.

 Brazil invoked the Article 71 for the first time on August 22, 2001, when José Serra, Brazil's Minister of Health, authorized Far Manguinhos—a Brazilian pharmaceutical company—to produce Nelfinavir, a drug patented by Pfizer but licensed to Roche in the Brazilian market.
 This unilateral action prompted a flurry of negotiations where Roche and Merck agreed to reduce the prices of five drugs by 40-65%.
 An advertisement distributed by the Brazilian government proclaimed: "Local manufacturing of many of the drugs used in the anti-AIDS cocktail is not a declaration of war against the drugs industry.
 It is simply a fight for life."

-Brazil carried out such a compulsory licensing threat for the first time in May 2007, on efavirenz, produced by Merck.
+Brazil carried out such a compulsory licensing threat for the first time in May 2007, on efavirenz, an antiretroviral drug produced by Merck.

 The agreements signed on November 14, 2001, at the WTO conference in Qatar reaffirmed that TRIPs "does not and should not prevent Members from taking measures to protect public health" including "medicines for all."
 That same year, the United Nations Commission on Human Rights affirmed access to AIDS drugs as a human right unanimously, with the exception of the abstention of the United States.